FamilySearch/gedcomx/specifications/date-format-specification.md

 Portion remaining from a date if the calendar date portion is ignored, represented in units of _hours_, _minutes_, and _seconds_.

-NOTE: By implication, time of day must be less than 24 hours
+NOTE: By implication, time of day must be less than 24 hours.

 <a name="CE"/>